EduPlant programme reaches hundreds of people, transforming schools into food security hubs

 Schools overcome Covid struggles to win top honours in EduPlant food garden programme

 The runner-ups in this year’s competition also experienced the benefits of the EduPlant programme.
-Bet-El School in Kuils River in the Western Cape, which came second, offers education and skills training for learners with special needs.
+Bet-El School in Kuils River in the Western Cape, achieved a second place.
+The school offers education and skills training for learners with special needs.
 Despite Covid-19’s negative impact, the school’s mentorship programme saw great success and it was able to integrate permaculture into its curriculum.

 Similarly, third-place Sesete Primary School in Mpumalanga became an EduPlant hub, despite the strict Covid lockdown.
-The school trained not only its own learners, but shared its new skills with three other schools – Madizi Secondary School, Mphako Primary School, and Nhlengelo Primary School – as well as five homesteads.
+The school trained not only its own learners, but shared its new skills with three other schools.
+These school were Madizi Secondary School, Mphako Primary School, and Nhlengelo Primary School.
+Sesete Primary also shared these skills with five homesteads.
 They were taught how to make food garden beds, the importance of mulch, tree care, composting, succession planting, and establishing mandalas and lizard hotels.

-“We are grateful for the EduPlant programme since our initiative would not have survived if it had not been for the resources and workshops offered,” says project leader Moses Nthoke.
+“We are grateful for the EduPlant programme.
+Our initiative would not have survived if it had not been for the resources and workshops offered,” says project leader Moses Nthoke.

 School food gardens nourish more than learners’ bodies